TahsinOP/e_Yantra_2023-2024_Cosmo_Logitstic/README.md

 1. Task 3A : (Completed)
    Issues resolved
-   1. launching of the 3A script (solved)
+   1. launching of the 3A script (solved : Increased the image processing rate )
    2. flickering of rightmost tf marker in hardware camera ( solved : used alpha and beta factors )

 ![Screenshot from 2023-12-08 14-22-55](https://github.com/TahsinOP/e_Yantra_2023-2024_Cosmo_Logitstic/assets/117567813/e557d9ea-713e-436e-85cb-b394cb4cbd4a)